waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

 | ref-qualifiers | Yes               | Yes                                    | Yes               |

 ## item 17: understand special member function generation
-- special member function are the member functions that compiler might generate for you: `ctor, dtor, copy, move`
+- special member function are the member functions that compiler might generate for you: `ctor, dtor, copy, move` (implicitly `inline`)
 - default ctor: generate only if the class contains no user-declared ctors, member would be default-initialized instead of value-initialized
 - default copy and move: memberwise copy/`std::move_if_noexcept` for non-static member variables